Parents

 - Literacy

-- National Center for Family Literacy - This organization encourages families to grow and learn together by supporting the literacy skills of adults and involvement in their children's education.
+- National Center for Families Learning - This organization encourages families to grow and learn together by supporting the literacy skills of adults and involvement in their children's education.

 - Read Kiddo Read - Dedicated to creating life-long readers, author James Patterson provides a multitude of booklists for children of all ages, recognizing their varied interests, needs, and reading levels.